TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-08-how-to-deprecate-code-functionality -in-a-symfony-way.md

 A [`trigger_error()`](http://php.net/manual/en/function.trigger-error.php) is native PHP function, that can inform user about changes in the code.

-With 2nd argument is level of these messages - there is special constant `E_USER_DEPRECATED` destined for this case.
+With the 2nd argument is level of these messages - there is special constant `E_USER_DEPRECATED` destined for this case.

 ```php
 namespace Nette\Utils;